Recycling your waste is one of the absolute best ways to start greening your life, if you have been putting off doing so.

 Try to set up containers in such a way that recycling gets deposited directly into the container that it is going to get disposed off in.
 So if you use a crate, line it with a plastic bag for easy pick up and go.

 Word of advice: start with containers you already have in the house.
-Next, figure out how much recycling your household generates and how often you dispose of recycled items.
+Next, figure out how much recyclable waste your household generates and how often you dispose of recycled items.
 Once you have established quantities and schedule, you can invest in the right size and type of containers, if you need to.

 Cultivate New Habits